-Instead of focusing on floor plans and textures, or indoor features such as paint colors or rug patterns, people are now more interested in the impact on their appliances.
-For instance, if it takes four different appliance models to do the job, chances are you might consider using one larger space with five appliances instead of five smaller spaces with one large appliance for convenience.
+Instead of focusing on floor plans and textures or indoor features such as paint colors or rug patterns, people are now more interested in the impact on their appliances.
+For instance, if it takes four different appliance models to do the job, you might consider using one larger space with five machines instead of five smaller areas with one large device for convenience.

 Mediums of expression for interior design

 When architectural trends are sweeping, styles are everchanging.
-Complexity is the word that tugs on the strings of thoughts twitching around in our minds.
-We love to be pattern-minded people, feeling the need to take our modern surroundings and hurl shade at them to rearrange hues and patterns until it begs for a reduction in their design scheme.
-Fortunately, there is an option out there for those of us who have taken “the Fad” too far.
+Complexity is the word that tugs on the strings of thoughts twitching around our minds.
+We love to be pattern-minded, feeling the need to take our modern surroundings and hurl shade at them to rearrange hues and patterns until they beg for a reduction in their design scheme.
+Fortunately, there is an option for those who have taken “the Fad” too far.
 They are just called containers.

 Container Houses vs. Traditional Rooms

 Container housing is gaining popularity in the United States.
 Residential design has seen many changes since the country’s inception.
 From pre-fab buildings to residential skyscrapers, America has shown its shifting understanding of living spaces.
-The introduction of containers into single-family homes indicates one more change installed in US culture.
-These containers are said to offer safety and convenience over traditional design while also satisfying homeowners’ aesthetic tastes.
-However, some believe that this style will not stand the test of time.
+The introduction of containers into single-family homes indicates one more change in US culture.
+These containers offer safety and convenience over traditional design while satisfying homeowners’ aesthetic tastes.
+However, some believe this style will not stand the test of time.

 Many designers across the country seem to think that single-family homes are being replaced with condo complexes.
-These individuals believe that the reason for this trend is the use of insulated containers, which have become a part of our daily lives.
-If they are replacing single-family dwellings around the country, there is no doubt they will stay around for many years to come.
+These individuals believe this trend is the use of insulated containers, which have become a part of our daily lives.
+If they are replacing single-family dwellings around the country, there is no doubt they will stay around for many years.